Eva "Liska" Datnowsky

 Constantinople and Salonika

 Eva's eldest sister Bertha had been living in Constantinople since 1908 with her husband Israel Auerbach.
-After the death of their mother Bassia, Bertha invited her younger sisters Ronja and Eva, and Eva's twin brother Israel.
+After the death of their mother Bassia, Bertha brought her younger sisters Ronja and Eva to live with her in the capital of the Ottoman Empire.

 Bertha introduced her sisters to prominent Sepharad men with the goal of marrying them, Ronja to Moritz Abraham, and Eva to Ascher Mallah.